4 - Myths

 Adapted by Carolina Quiroga-Stultz

 Long-time ago the land of the Chichimec people was full of jade, opals, turquoise, and gold.
 Their fields full of golden corn and the rivers full of fish.
-For they had been following the teachings of the kind-hearted God, Tezcatlipoca.
+For they had been following the teachings of the kind-heart God, Tezcatlipoca.
 Who taught them how to till the land, how to cut the stone to build temples, how to bend the iron and weld copper.
 Goodness ruled everywhere until Tezcatlipoca was defeated by Mictlantecuhtli, The Lord of Darkness and lost souls.
 Now Tezcatlipoca had to leave but before he promised to his people that he would return.
 Somehow after he left the songs of the birds were not sweet anymore, the blue sky was now gray all the time.
 Indifference and sadness ruled.

 Xolotl, The King who had seen how sad and indifferent his people were, thought for nights, and at last he had a plan.
 He called his wise man and priests and said: